 Career Planning

-Victor Valley College offers a major and career exploration survey for students on the Navigate platform.
+Victor Valley College offers a major and career exploration survey for students on Career Coach.
 Students can find majors and careers that not only match their interests and goals, but they can also explore careers and majors that relate to specific occupational fields.
 This quick survey links students interests and preferences to majors and certificates offered at the college.
 Start exploring now!

 Academic Counseling